 The Career Path Program provides a logical and consistent method for ensuring that similar roles are assigned salary ranges based upon appropriate, well matched internal and market considerations.

 The Career Path section of the Human Resources site provides detailed information that may assist in your understanding of and preparation for future opportunities and/or career advancement at the university.

-Questions regarding the Career Path should be directed to supervisors and/or Human Resources Representatives.
+Questions regarding the Career Path should be directed to managers and/or Human Resources representatives.

 At the time of hire, staff members are assigned a job classification within the Career Path Program, which determines the requirements for time reporting and overtime pay.